 These can be obtained for those who live in one country and wish to work in another to obtain health cover where their family lives (France).
 It is important for contractors to remember that only approximately 70% of costs are covered in this way.

 - Only 2% of French workers work in Agriculture with the vast majority (74%) working in services.

 - The industries only employ less than a quarter of the working population.

 - The Employment Law or Code du Travail is the primary basis for labour laws.
 Associated collective and works agreements or reglement interieur dictate worker’s rights.
 Most employment contracts are an open term (contrats a duree indeterminee) and a major legal distinction exists between ‘cadres’ (top managers) and ‘employes’ (lower grade staff).

 - The standard working week is 35 hours in all types of companies.

-- Interestingly all bank holidays in France are only paid days if they fall on a working weekday.
+- All bank holidays in France are only paid days if they fall on a working weekday.
 The exception is May Day.

 Most Popular Pages